 What Is a Copayment?

-A copay is a fixed fee that you (the patient) are required to pay for specific medical services.
+A copayment (or copay) is a fixed fee that you (the patient) are required to pay for specific medical services.
 You pay a copayment in addition to your monthly premium.
 Copays are predetermined and should be outlined in your health insurance plan.
 Fees vary depending on the service provided.
-For example, doctor’s visits, specialist visits, prescription drugs, and trips to the emergency room will probably each have their own copay fee.
+For example, doctor visits, specialist visits, prescription drugs, and trips to the emergency room will probably each have their own copay fee.

 Once you pay the copay for a qualified service, your health insurance provider is responsible for the remaining costs of that service.
 If you’re on a tight budget, or you simply want to make sure you have a good idea of what a service is going to cost beforehand, you will appreciate the predictability of a copay.